Oil retreats on U.S. output rise after hitting near 2-year high

 “Oil production disruptions (in Iran) remain a very distant threat ... disruptions in the North Sea have been removed ... (and) U.S. oil production surpassed the 2015 highs in October and is set to climb to historic highs this year,” he said.

-Reporting by Jessica Resnick-Ault in New York; additional reporting Henning Gloystein in Singapore and Dmitry Zhdannikov in London; Editing by Andrew Hay and Rosalba O'Brien
+Reporting by Jessica Resnick-Ault in New York; Additional reporting by Henning Gloystein in Singapore and Dmitry Zhdannikov in London; Editing by Rosalba O'Brien and Leslie Adler